-Wildtype is opening up a pre-order list for select chefs as it focuses on lab grown, sushi-grade salmon – TechCrunch
+Wildtype is opening up a pre-order list for select chefs as it focuses on lab-grown, sushi-grade salmon – TechCrunch

 Wildtype, the startup making lab-grown salmon, is opening up a pre-order list for select chefs.

-Although the company is as much as five years out from commercial production, according to founders, the company is looking to partner with select chefs around the country who want to incorporate their sushi-grade salmon product into their menus .
+Although the company is as much as five years out from commercial production, according to founders, the company is looking to partner with select chefs around the country who want to incorporate their sushi-grade salmon product into their menus.

 “We’re not launching right now.
-We’re releasing the news that we have the next iteration of the product,” said co-founder Justin Kolbeck, a former US diplomat who launched the company to address issues of food insecurity he’d seen firsthand while stationed in Afghanistan.
+We’re releasing the news that we have the next iteration of the product,” said co-founder Justin Kolbeck, a former U.S. diplomat who launched the company to address issues of food insecurity he’d seen firsthand while stationed in Afghanistan.

 “[It’s] sushi or nigiri or sashimi that you would order at a sushi restaurant,” he said.
 So the product that Wildtype hopes to ship will be equivalent to the saku blocks of fish meat that sushi chefs carve to prepare salmon.
-“Chefs will take a fish apart into saku blocks which are ten to fourteen ounces of fish,” said Kolbeck.
+“Chefs will take a fish apart into saku blocks which are 10 to 14 ounces of fish,” said Kolbeck.
 “They’ll cut out bits that go on nigiri and the bits that are left over are made into rolls.
 We’ve designed an initial product release that can serve all three of those form factors.”

 The process is more difficult than simply culturing cells.
-According to Kolbeck and Wildtype’s other co-founder Arye Elfenbein, the company has developed its own technology for developing the scaffolding on which both the muscle tissue and fats can grow to replicate the taste and texture of wild caught salmon.
+According to Kolbeck and Wildtype’s other co-founder Arye Elfenbein, the company has developed its own technology for developing the scaffolding on which both the muscle tissue and fats can grow to replicate the taste and texture of wild-caught salmon.

-“We’re developing the cell lines ourselves, we’re developing the scaffolding, and we’re developing the nutrients that we need to grow and we’re developing the cultivators that the cells need to grow in,” said Kolbeck.
+“We’re developing the cell lines ourselves, we’re developing the scaffolding and we’re developing the nutrients that we need to grow and we’re developing the cultivators that the cells need to grow in,” said Kolbeck.

 For the cultivated meat industry to reach its full potential, companies may need to differentiate their businesses to focus on a single element of the supply chain going forward, the founders said.